liquid-rocketry-illinois/RCP-Host/RCP.md

 - The most significant bit is not used
 - The next bit indicates if the actuator is on (1) or off (0)
 - The next 6 bits indicate the actuator ID the data is from

+### Boolean Data Packet

+This packet is used to return the state of a simple boolean sensor.
+This is 1 additional byte, making the packet total length 5.
+This additional byte encodes the ID and the state of the sensor.
+This byte is formatted as follows:

+- The most significant bit indicates state
+- The next bit is unused
+- The next 6 bits indicate the sensor ID

 ### Custom Data